 Blood and Water is a history of the political and environmental transformation of the Indus basin as a result of the modern construction in the region of the world’s largest integrated irrigation system.
 The system was begununder British colonial rule in the nineteenth century, and the resulting transformation continued after the region was divided between two new states, India and Pakistan, in 1947.
 It was a process deeply shaped, from the beginning, by colonial statecraft-and by the fissures within colonial policies and ideologies.
 The book traces the critical intersection between competing visions of community that shaped the environmental transformation.
 On the ...
 Read more

-California Scholarship Online now makes available the full text of over 700 books in: Anthropology, Biology, Classical Studies, History, Music, Religion, and Sociology.
+California Scholarship Online now makes available the full text of over 800 books in: Anthropology, Biology, Classical Studies, Environmental Science, History, Music, Religion, and Sociology.

 View the complete title list for California Scholarship Online